CardSorting/DreamBeeSQL/changelog/strategy-mission/00-START-HERE.md

 1. **What's the priority?** Relationship loading, migrations, or DX improvements?
 2. **Target users?** Kysely users, Django migrants, or Next.js beginners?
 3. **Edge Runtime?** Is Edge Runtime support critical for launch?
-4. **Turso integration?** Should we deeply integrate with Turso for production SQLite?

 ## 🎯 Success Metrics